samyk/myo-osc/README.md

 By [Samy Kamkar](http://samy.pl)

 Myo-OSC is a C++ application designed to take hand gestures, accelerometer, gyroscope and magnetometer data from the [Thalmic Labs Myo](https://www.thalmic.com/en/myo/) armband and output it over OSC.
-This allows incredible control of virtually any device or application just by waving or flailing your arm or hand around like a madman.
+This allows incredible control of virtually any device or application just by waving or flailing your arms and hands around like a crazy person.

 Binaries for both Windows and OS X are included in the root directory (myo-osc.win.exe / myo-osc.osx.bin).